Rigid toric matrix Schubert varieties: Rigidity of toric matrix Schubert varieties

-\begin{ex} The entries of $L(\pi)$ for the toric variety $Y_{\pi}$ is presented in \hyperref[youngtableauxfig]{Figure \ref*{youngtableauxfig}}.
-The blue entries are removed edges between some vertex sets $C_1$ and $C_2$.
-We observe that $C:= C_1 \sqcup C_2$ is maximal.
-In particular, the green color represents the edges of the induced subgraph $\G[C_1 \sqcup N(C_1)]$ and the yellow color represents the edges of the induced subgraph $\G[C_2 \sqcup N(C_2)]$.
-The crossed entries are the entries of the essential set $\Ess(\pi)$.
-The entries with a dot are the entries of $L'(\pi)$.
+\begin{ex} The boxes of $L(\pi)$ for the toric variety $Y_{\pi}$ is presented in Figure \ref{youngtableauxfig}.
+The blue boxes are removed edges between some vertex sets $C_1 \subset U_1$ and $C_2 \subset U_2$.
+We observe that $C:=~C_1 \sqcup C_2$ is a maximal independent set.
+In particular, the orange color represents the edges of the induced subgraph $\G[C_1 \sqcup N(C_1)]$ and the purple color represents the edges of the induced subgraph $\G[C_2 \sqcup N(C_2)]$.
+The crossed boxes are the boxes of the essential set $\Ess(\pi)$.
+The boxes with a dot form the shape of a hook and these are the boxes of $L'(\pi)$.

 {A representative figure of a first independent set of $C \in \mathcal{I}^{(1)}_{G^\pi}$ and $\G\{C\}$ for a matrix Schubert variety $\overline{X_{\pi}}$} \end{ex}